I honor those whom I have loved and lost by wearing their jewelry.

-I bedeck myself in the jewels of my lost ones to keep them close to my physical self.
+I adorn myself in the jewels of my lost ones to keep them close to my physical self.
 It’s as simple as that.

-I also don my lucky charms to mark a significant day in their lives or mine.
-And depending on the occasion, I know exactly what needs to be worn.
+I also don my lucky charms to mark an important day in their lives or mine.
+And depending on the occasion, I know exactly what piece to wear.

 On my cousin’s birthday, for example, I wear all things Pamela, or on Mother’s Day, my grandmother’s locket.

 I consider my jewelry menagerie to be not just the ultimate in intimate accessorizing but a source of spiritual strength and confidence.